digitalocean/terraform-provider-digitalocean/docs/resources/database_cluster.md

 * `eviction_policy` - (Optional) A string specifying the eviction policy for a Redis cluster.
 Valid values are: `noeviction`, `allkeys_lru`, `allkeys_random`, `volatile_lru`, `volatile_random`, or `volatile_ttl`.
 * `sql_mode` - (Optional) A comma separated string specifying the  SQL modes for a MySQL cluster.
 * `maintenance_window` - (Optional) Defines when the automatic maintenance should be performed for the database cluster.
+* `number_of_databases` - (Optional) Set number of redis databases.
+Valid values are between 1 and 128.
+Default value is 16.

 `maintenance_window` supports the following: